Kirk Cameron: COVID-19

 In 2020, Cameron said that such things as COVID-19 could be used by God to bring about his purposes and that he had suspicions – without specifying what they were – about how COVID-19 got started.
 He also opposed the designation of churchgoing and extended family Thanksgiving celebrations as nonessential, a measure implemented to slow the spread of the COVID-19 pandemic, saying, "Socialism and communism are knocking on our doors [...] disguised in the costumes of public health and social justice."

 As record-breaking levels of COVID-19 infections in December 2020 overwhelmed hospitals, including in Southern California, Cameron organized at least two gatherings of dozens of people for maskless Christmas caroling protests against enhanced restrictions to combat the second wave of the pandemic.
 The events, which were lawful, were held outside, in venues such as a mall parking lot in Ventura County, part of the Southern California Region, a group of counties under a state-mandated stay-home order triggered by low ICU capacity.
 Barbara Ferrer, Los Angeles County Public Health Director, denounced Cameron's decision to hold large gatherings as "very irresponsible and very dangerous."
 Cameron responded to criticism of this by stating that the psychological harm of the COVID-19 lockdowns could be worse than the coronavirus itself.
 Cameron also held an outdoor maskless New Year's Eve event in Malibu, despite a request by state senator Henry Stern that he should stay home.

 Personal life

-Cameron and his wife, fellow Growing Pains star Chelsea Noble, were married at Our Lady Help of Christians Chapel in Cheektowaga, New York, on July 21, 1991.
+Cameron married fellow Growing Pains star Chelsea Noble at Our Lady Help of Christians Chapel in Cheektowaga, New York, on July 21, 1991.
 They have six children: four adopted and two biological.
+With his wife, Cameron founded The Firefly Foundation, which runs Camp Firefly.
 In 2024, Cameron moved with his family from California to Tennessee.